Search the official database of professionals

 A mediator is trained in helping separating couples reach agreement even on difficult issues.
 They will not take sides but will listen to you both.

-Your solicitor will be able to advise you on mediation, and help you to arrange a meeting with a mediator.
-Legal aid is available for family mediation, although it is no longer available for most divorce cases, except for domestic abuse or violence.
+Your solicitor will be able to advise you through mediation as well and help you to arrange a meeting with a mediator.
+Legal aid is available for family mediation, although it is no longer available for most divorce cases, unless there are concerns of domestic abuse or violence.

 To find a solicitor who can help you with getting a divorce, visit the Law Society's Find a Solicitor website and use the quick search option "Family" to find your nearest solicitor.